muratk3n/thirdwave/en/tweets/2020/week24f.md

 ---

 Well that's the job isn't it?
-Watch for the self-chokehold tho, dont want to kill yourself.
+Random, wanton violence

 "@mdslock